nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User starts up ManageEZPZ
-2. ManageEZPZ greets User with our HELP page, with all the commands.
-3. User uses the appropriate command to add Task.
+2. User uses the appropriate command to add Task.
-4. ManageEZPZ adds the task & confirms with a successful message that the task is added.
+3. ManageEZPZ adds the task & confirms with a successful message that the task is added.

    Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 User uses one of the three `add` commands:
-    * 3a1.
+    * 2a1.
 User uses `addTodo` command

-      Use case resumes from step 4.
+      Use case resumes from step 3.

-    * 3a2.
+    * 2a2.
 User uses `addDeadline` command

-      Use case resumes from step 4.
+      Use case resumes from step 3.

-    * 3a3.
+    * 2a3.
 User uses `addEvent` command

-      Use case resumes from step 4.
+      Use case resumes from step 3.

-* 3b.
+* 2b.
 User uses Add Task Commands with the wrong syntax

-    * 3b1.
+    * 2b1.
 ManageEZPZ sends an error message to User, indicating the format for adding Task is incorrect, attached with the correct syntax format.

       Use case ends.